weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

         "generative-palm": {
           "projectId": "YOUR-GOOGLE-CLOUD-PROJECT-ID",    // Only required if using Vertex AI.
 Replace with your value: (e.g. "cloud-large-language-models")
           "apiEndpoint": "YOUR-API-ENDPOINT",             // Optional.
 Defaults to "us-central1-aiplatform.googleapis.
           "modelId": "YOUR-GOOGLE-CLOUD-ENDPOINT-ID",     // Optional.
-Defaults to `"chat-bison"` for Vertex AI and `"chat-bison-001"` for MakerSuite.
+Defaults to `"chat-bison"` for Vertex AI and `"chat-bison-001"` for Google AI Studio.
           "temperature": 0.2,      // Optional
           "maxOutputTokens": 512,  // Optional
           "topK": 3,               // Optional